Home / Health Insurance / Articles / Breast Cancer: Types, stages, symptoms, causes and treatment

 Sudden change in the shape or size of breasts

-Note: Having the above-mentioned symptoms does not conclusively indicate the development of a cancerous tumour.
+Note: Having the above-mentioned symptoms does not conclusively indicate the development of a cancerous tumor.
 Nevertheless, if you discover any of the listed symptoms, visit your physician at the earliest to get tested.

 Although not as common as in women, men can also develop Breast Cancer.
 The symptoms of Breast Cancer in men are identical to the symptoms of Breast Cancer in women.
 So, if you are a male and you identify with any of the previously mentioned symptoms, consult a doctor as soon as possible and get tested.